lac0220/hackaton-coffeeshop/README.md

 # Generic Hipster Coffee - Hackathon project

-The challenge was about to design a responsive coffee shop website that contains some basic information, a menu, types of listed coffees, and a reservation form
+The challenge was about to design a static responsive coffee shop website that contains some basic information, a menu, types of listed coffees, and a reservation form

 1. index.html